 Gains and losses resulting from hedging instruments offset the foreign exchange gains or losses on the underlying assets and liabilities being hedged.
 The maturities of the forward exchange contracts generally coincide with the settlement dates of the related transactions.
 Realized and unrealized gains and losses on these contracts are recognized in the same period as gains and losses on the hedged items.
 We also selectively hedge anticipated transactions that are subject to foreign exchange exposure, primarily with foreign currency exchange contracts, which are designated as cash flow hedges in accordance with Topic 815-Derivatives and Hedging.
+During the third quarter of fiscal 2022, we also entered into cross currency fixed interest rate swap agreements, to hedge our net investments in foreign operations against future volatility in the exchange rates between U.S. Dollars and Euros.

-At March 31, 2021 and 2020, we estimate that an unfavorable 10% movement in the exchange rates would have adversely changed our hedge valuations by approximately \$3.7 million and \$3.0 million, respectively.
+At March 31, 2022 and 2021, we estimate that an unfavorable 10% movement in the exchange rates would have adversely changed our hedge valuations by approximately \$36.6 million and \$3.7 million, respectively.